What causes acne?

 - Much of the individual variation in acne severity is due to variation in the innate immune system and the production of inflammatory mediators such as cytokines, defensins, peptidases, sebum lipids, and neuropeptides.
 Evidence has emerged that inflammation leads to distension and occlusion of the hair follicle, which then ruptures.

 Do certain foods cause acne?

-Several studies have shown benefits in acne from a low-glycaemic, low-protein, low-fat and low-dairy diet.
-The reasons for these benefits relate to the effects of these foods on insulin and insulin-like growth factor-1 (IGF-1).
+Several studies, criticised for their quality, have shown benefits in acne from a low-glycaemic, low-protein, low-fat and low-dairy diet.
+The reasons for these benefits are thought to relate to the effects of these foods on insulin and insulin-like growth factor-1 (IGF-1).